Fasihi-Rad/Filestreambot-pro/readme.md

 </p>
 <p align='center'>
-    This bot will give you stream links for Telegram files without the need of waiting till the download completes
+    This bot will give you stream links for Telegram files without the need of waiting till the download completes.
+    <br><b>The original bot missing some useful Features, so I added myself.</b>
 </p>